-The construction industry has plenty of content worth sharing, such as research findings, news articles, expert blogs, and press releases.
+The construction industry has plenty of content worth sharing for their social media marketing, such as research findings, news articles, expert blogs, and press releases.
 This type of content demonstrates that a construction company is up to date with current industry trends.
 Infographics work best to break down the information in an attractive style.

 Any news generated by the construction company itself is also worth sharing, such as mentions of the company in the media, on-site visits from notable people, industry awards, and recognitions.

 Share Controversial Content with Caution